rd2/tbd/_site/pages/custom.md

   }
 }
 ```
 There are obviously many, many possible combinations.
-TBD's GitHub repository contains several additional [examples](https://github.com/rd2/tbd/tree/master/json).
+TBD's GitHub repository contains some additional [examples](https://github.com/rd2/tbd/tree/master/json), yet many more on TBD's dedicated test [repo](https://github.com/rd2/tbd_tests/tree/develop/json).
 Although this may at first seem complex and intimidating for the average designer or modeller, it remains similar to OpenStudio with regards to default construction sets: it can be very simple, and it only needs to be as complex as the actual design.
 With such freedom (with both OpenStudio and TBD inputs) comes responsibility - something users and modellers must carefully consider and plan out accordingly.

 ### A side note on dimensioning

 Envelope surfaces are usually modelled in OpenStudio based on _outer_ dimensions (i.e. following the exterior cladding, as in ASHRAE 90.1 and Québec's energy code), or on _inner_ dimensions (i.e. following the interior finishing, as in the Canadian NECB).
 For most _flat_ edges, this isn't critical.
-But for _concave_ or _convex_ edges, adjustments to _psi_ values may be warranted if there is a mismatch in conventions between the OpenStudio model vs published _psi_ data.
-For instance, BETBG data reflect an _inner_ dimensioning convention, while ISO 14683 reports _psi_ values for both conventions.
-The following equation may be used to adjust BETBG _psi_ values for e.g., _convex_ corners, when relying on _outer_ dimensions in OpenStudio.
+But for _concave_ or _convex_ edges, adjustments to _psi_ factors may be warranted if there is a mismatch in conventions between the OpenStudio model vs published _psi_ data.
+For instance, BETBG data reflect an _inner_ dimensioning convention, while ISO 14683 reports _psi_ factors for both conventions.
+The following equation may be used to adjust BETBG _psi_ factors for e.g., _convex_ corners, when relying on _outer_ dimensions in OpenStudio.
 ```
 PSIe = PSIi + Uo * 2(Li - Le), where:

 PSIe = adjusted PSI (W/K per m), as TBD input
-PSIi = published PSI value (W/K per m)
+PSIi = published PSI factor (W/K per m)
-  Uo = average clear field effective U-value (W/K per m2) Li = from interior corner to "zone of influence" limits (m) Le = from exterior corner to "zone of influence" limits (m)
+  Uo = average clear field effective U-factor (W/K per m2) Li = from interior corner to "zone of influence" limits (m) Le = from exterior corner to "zone of influence" limits (m)
 ```
 The _zone of influence_ usually ranges between 1.0 to 1.2 meters.
 But the key parameter here is really the resulting wall thickness, and whether the sign is positive or negative - depending if it's a _convex_ or _concave_ corner.
-In some cases, this may even produce negative _psi_ values - which TBD allows.
+In some cases, this may even produce negative _psi_ factors - which TBD allows.
 The BETBG and ISO standards provide detailed discussions on the subject.

 [BACK](../index.html "Thermal Bridging & Derating")